Skip to content

 It answers the question: How often does your team successfully release to production?
 The more often, the better.

 Deploying software to the production environment is a change.
-Therefore, we may consider it a change in frequency.
+Therefore, we may consider it change in frequency.

 2. Lead Time for Changes: